What is Visual GUI Testing

 What Is Visual GUI Testing?

-So, you must adapt to a professional visual GUI testing strategy to confidently deploy production and seamlessly amend changes across the UI components.
+Every testing and development team wants to speed up releases and prevent visual regressions.
+To achieve this, you must adapt to a professional visual GUI testing strategy to confidently deploy production and seamlessly amend changes across the UI components.

-But what is visual GUI testing?
+But, what is visual GUI testing?

-It works by capturing screenshots of the application’s GUI at different stages of the testing process and comparing them with baseline images to identify any visual differences or defects.
+Visual GUI testing, also known as graphical user interface (GUI) testing, focuses on verifying both the functionality and the appearance of an application’s interface.
+It does this by capturing screenshots of the GUI at different stages of testing and comparing them with baseline images to spot any visual differences or defects.

 Why Is Visual GUI Testing Important?